timholy/SnoopCompile.jl/docs/src/tutorials/jet.md

 (This can be circumvented with `sum(Any[]; init=0)`.)

-This is the kind of bug that can "lurk" undetected for a long time, and JET excels at exposing them.
+This is the kind of bug that can lurk undetected for a long time, and JET excels at exposing them.

 ## JET limitations